anthertech/antPOLL/README.md

 >
 > - `qrcode==8.1`

-**Follow these steps to install Ant-POLL on your ERPNext/Frappe site:**
+**Follow these steps to install antPOLL on your ERPNext/Frappe site:**

 ```bash
 # Step 1: Navigate to your Frappe bench directory